2023 Best Allied Health Professions Associate Degree Trade Schools in Wisconsin

 Full Allied Health Professions at Madison Area Technical College Report

 You’ll join some of the best and brightest minds around you if you attend Chippewa Valley Technical College.
 The school came in at #2 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Wisconsin list.
-Located in the small city of Eau Claire, CVTC is a public college with a medium-sized student population.
+Located in the city of Eau Claire, CVTC is a public school with a moderately-sized student population.

 After completing their Associate Degree, allied health graduates from CVTC carry an average student debtload of $16,941.